Science Library

 Knepp Rewilding : A Carbon Sequestration Powerhouse

-Comprehensive report by Knepp, Arup and Nattergal on the science behind measuring carbon sequestration in successful rewilding
+Report by Knepp, Arup and Nattergal on the science behind measuring carbon sequestration for successful rewilding

-The rewilding journey of the English degraded farmland being transformed into a lush, wildlife-rich one is well-known.
-However, for the first time, the carbon impact has been monitored, measured and published, and it speaks volumes.
+The rewilding journey of the English degraded farmland being transformed into a lush, wildlife-rich one is captivating.
+Now for the first time, the carbon impact has been measured and published.

 February 2024

-The unique behavioral traits of large mammals matter more than arguing about native vs invasive
+The unique behavioral traits of large mammals matter more than debates about native vs invasive

 Research led by Aarhus University, Queensland University, University of Göttingen, University of Pretoria, Rewilding Europe, University of Oxford

 Having a higher diversity of large mammals will help control the dominance of one plant species.
-Read the response from our very own Dr Ross Macphee to this article.
+Read the response from Dr Ross MacPhee here.

 February 2024